ubiquibit-inc/sensor-failure/README.md

 Each time any monitored station stops sending a signal, a block of 16 records is processed by our streaming sinks.

 Spark supports a wide-variety of output sinks.
-This example uses a simple [ForeachWriter](src/main/scala/com/ubiquibit/buoy/jobs/InterruptWriter.scala) that writes to disk.
+The depicted example uses a simple [ForeachWriter](src/main/scala/com/ubiquibit/buoy/jobs/InterruptWriter.scala) that writes to disk.

 For longer-term persistance, we write the output to Redis, where we can pick it up later from Machine Learning jobs.